Pressure

 long – the pressure inside the cooker will soften the dal anyway.
 But for Type 2 lentils, soaking for 6-8 hours

-or overnight is essential otherwise only pressure cooking may not cook it well
+or overnight is essential otherwise only pressure cooking them may not cook the lentils well

 Usually

-and needn’t be soaked long need just double the amount of water.
+and need not be soaked long need just double the amount of water.

 So for 1 cup of unsoaked dal you add 2 to 2.5